 How Do Christmas Club Accounts Work?

-The idea here is to impact your day-to-day spending as little as possible while still allowing you to build a small nest egg by the end of the year.
+The idea here is to impact your day-to-day spending as little as possible while allowing you to build a small nest egg by the end of the year.

 The rules that come with these types of accounts vary from one financial institution to another.
 One thing most of them have in common is penalties should you withdraw funds before the stipulated date.

-Bear in mind that interest rates on Christmas club accounts are usually lower than those offered for regular savings accounts.
+Remember that interest rates on Christmas club accounts are usually lower than those offered for regular savings accounts.

-Most credit unions also offer holiday savings accounts or Christmas club accounts.
 Here are some banks and credit unions that are offering Christmas club accounts: